BenRunInBay/vue3-spfx/README.md

 ```

 1. Configure 'sp' in src/App.vue with the base path of the SharePoint site containing the web part.
 See example code in src/App.vue and src/lib/SharePointTools.ts
-1. You do not need to initialize 'sp' in the webpart.
+2. You do not need to initialize 'sp' in the webpart.
 Just use it directly from the Vue 3 web app.
-1. This project is using @pnp/sp v2, not v3 which is the latest
+3. This project is using @pnp/sp v3 which is the latest.

 ### Editable properties and passing them to the Vue 3 web app